oschrenk/notes/soap.md

 #### mustUnderstand

-The `mustUnderstand` attribute indicates whether an elemnt is mandatory to be processes or not.
+The `mustUnderstand` attribute indicates whether an element is mandatory to be processes or not.

 	soap:mustUnderstand="0|1"